pitt-crc/user-manual/docs/bioinformatics/ollama.md

+# Ollama

+Ollama is a platform that enables users to interact with Large Language Models (LLMs) via an Application Programming Interface (API).
+It is a powerful tool for generating text, answering questions, and performing complex natural language processing tasks.

 I have pulled the latest Ollama image (0.9.2) on our cluster and you need to follow these steps to run and use Ollama: